 - relevant organizational or industry standards such as the Business Social Compliance Initiative (BSCI) and Good Manufacturing Practices (GMP), among others.

-During implementation of ISO 14001, adhering to the Plan-Do-Check-Act cycle (PDCA) organizes EMS processes and helps organizations follow the standard in proper order during implementation of ISO 14001.
+During implementation of ISO 14001, adhering to the Plan-Do-Check-Act cycle (PDCA) can organize EMS processes and help organizations meet the standard in proper order.
 The PDCA cycle can be simplified into 3 easy-to-follow steps.
 Below are the different processes, together with the steps they entail: